kubeedge/website/content/zh/home/timeline.md

 - Local self-government via HTTP restful interfaces.
 - Integrated with Huawei Cloud IEF service for node, device and application status updates.
 - Edge node autonomy when its getting offline and recover post reconnection to Cloud.

-**Known issues**

-- We do not have any e2e tests yet.
-- Unit tests coverage should be improved.

-**Features Work In Progress (Future release)**

-- Develop and open-source the cloud part components.
-- Describe device API via CRD.

 """